Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 CE Feature: “Military Sexual Trauma in Male Service Members

 The experience of military sexual trauma (MST), which can result from assault, battery, or harassment of a sexual nature, may jeopardize the mental health of service members.
 This article discusses the unique ways in which men may experience MST and examines how social stereotypes of masculinity, myths surrounding sexual assault, and military culture and structure often influence a man’s interpretation of an attack and his likelihood of reporting the incident or seeking treatment.
-It also describes current treatments for MST-related mental health conditions and addresses implications for nurses and other […]
+It also describes current treatments for MST-related mental health conditions and addresses implications for nurses and other health care […]

 2016-11-21T13:00:58-05:00August 26th, 2016|Nursing, nursing perspective|0 Comments